zainnadeem/prime-time-ios-0616/README.md

 **Don't just google the answer to finding primes!!
 Try and actually solve it**

   1. First create a function `primeNumber:(NSInteger)prime` that will generate the `prime`th prime number.
 So if you passed in 5 it would return 11 because that is the 5th prime.
 If you put in 386 then you would get 2,663.
 Remember a prime number is a number that is only divisible by 1 and itself.
+To figure out if something is evenly divisible the "modulus" should equal 0.
+Modulus is the remainder from division, it's symbol is %.
+So, `5 % 3 = 2`, `5 % 5 = 0`, `5 % 4 = 1` and `5 % 1 = 0`
   2. Now create a `UITableView` and make each cell's contents equal to that row numbers prime number.
 So row number 5 should have 11 in it and row number 386 should have 2663.
 - programmatically set your uitableview's accessibility identifier to 'table'
 - you should have 100 tableview cells